yavorkoen/soundshare/README.md

-# Soundshare A website for sharing synthesizer sounds
+# Soundshare.
+A website for sharing synthesizer sounds.

 Exam project for SoftUni React course